Have you ever just looked at your house and were just disappointed in how it looks?

 These businesses tend to be local operations as there aren’t many national contractors out there.
 They also will do any work associated with painting such as plaster repair, drywall work, and wallpapering, but in general, they tend to focus on painting.

-With that said, if you are still tempted to hire a cheap neighborhood painter (rather than a professional painting contractor), it’s good to think once again!
+That said, if you are still tempted to hire a cheap neighborhood painter (rather than a professional painting contractor), it’s good to think once again.

 But how do you find the painting contractor that will best fit you and your house…